tjdwill/cpp-notes/basics/overloading.md

 */

 //------------------------------------------------------------------------------
-// If we don't need implmentation details: class Foo
+// If we don't need implementation details: class Foo
 {
     /*  ...  */